ismetdagli/HaX-CoNN/README.md

 input: Run the command line with profiling data
 output: schedule to run for those DNNs

+#### Reusability on Orin AGX
+We target to run the same DNNs.
+We have to use TensorRT to be able to use DLA.
+However, TensorRT version is 8.5 (unlike Xavier AGX )
+GoogleNet ResNet101 #COMPLETE_HERE_ISMET_TODO

 ### Multi DNN, HaX-CoNN results